University Tips Blog

 Editing your article

 Once submitted, your article will be reviewed and revised by our editorial team.
+We rarely make significant changes, especially regarding the content of your article.

 Typically, our team uses copywriting best practice to enhance the readability of your article, such as occasional language and structural edits.
 This makes the article more audience-friendly, accessible, and suitable for being read online.
+We will ask you to review and approve the final version before Friday 1 May 2026.

 Our other guides